 Of course, there’s the pun-y nature of the title.
-As we come to realize that Scarlett Johannson’s unnamed character (whom we’ll refer to as “The Woman” throughout this article) is actually an alien wearing the skin of a human.
-So what’s “under the skin” is this alien.
+As we come to realize that Scarlett Johansson’s unnamed character (whom we’ll refer to as “The Woman” throughout this article) is actually an alien wearing the skin of a human.
+So what’s “under the skin” is this alien creature.
 And the movie does build to the reveal of her true form—which looks like a store mannequin made of igneous rock.

 But the real meat of the title doesn’t apply to The Woman at all.
 Rather than worry about what’s under her skin, you should think about humans from her perspective.
 She’s the alien on Earth, experiencing human civilization and culture for the first time.
 While she’s clearly been educated in conversation and driving and what have you, there’s still an innocence about her understanding of people.
 And a lot of what she’s confronted within the film is what’s happening “under the skin” of humans.
 What are their thoughts?
 Their emotions?
 What’s causing them to make the choices they make?